 - Identify the task, the structure, and the genre of the essay explicitly on the prompt.

 - Use the structure of the prompt to prioritize what is most important: keep in mind that whatever is discussed first is going to strike the student as the most significant.
 Privilege higher order concerns.

 - When discussing a prompt, aim to hone in on key words such as “analyze” or “examine”.
 Be redundant about your expectations.

 - Make sure to specify how students should handle citations and bibliographies.
-Typically in ENG 126, we ask students to work with MLA style.
+Typically in English 126, we ask students to work with MLA style.
 Using ethical attribution and citation is one of the Learning Objectives for the course, so requiring citations for all assignments and clearly spelling out these expectations will help those objectives be met.

 - Overly detailed prompts or prompts that are too complex can be difficult to decode, so aim to strike a balance.
 In particular, John Bean, in his classic, Engaging Ideas, recommends that when setting a prompt question, it is better to ask a single, focused question instead of a series of questions.